nrfconnect/sdk-nrf/doc/nrf/ug_thread_certification.rst

 Thread certification options
 ****************************

+The :ref:`nrfxlib:ot_libs`, which are available in the :ref:`nrfxlib:nrfxlib` repository, are certified by Thread Group for various Nordic Semiconductor devices.

+You can find the certification information for the chip that your are using in the `Nordic Semiconductor Infocenter`_.
+Navigate to the compatibility matrix for your chip and select *Thread CIDs*.

 Depending on your development approach, you have several certification options when using Nordic Semiconductor devices.

 Certification by inheritance without modifications to binaries
 ==============================================================

 If you are developing a Thread product with nRF Connect SDK, you can apply for certifying this product by inheritance as an official Thread certified product.
-This is possible because the Thread stack and devices delivered by Nordic Semiconductor are already certified by Thread Group.
-As long as you do not modify their initial functionality, your product is eligible for certification by inheritance.
+As long as you do not modify the functionality of the certified binary libraries, your product is eligible for certification by inheritance.

 This scenario offers the most simplified and potentially the shortest certification process at the lowest cost.
 It is available to `Thread Group members`_ at Implementer tier or higher.

-Check :ref:`nrfxlib:ot_libs` for the latest available OpenThread certified libraries with nRF Connect SDK and their usage.

 Certification by inheritance with modifications to binaries
 ===========================================================